johnsonjh/tpzasm/README.md

   Support for emulation of its improved listing style (without the bugs) may be offered in a future release.

-* An optional *extended error checking* mode may be added, possibly printing errors to the console even when the listing is written to a file, classifying errors or warnings by severity, and emitting new diagnostics the originals never supported, for example, warning when symbols longer than six characters would be silently truncated.
+* An optional *extended error checking* mode may be added in a future release, enabling new features such as classifying errors or warnings by severity, and emitting new diagnostics the originals never supported, for example, warning when symbols longer than six characters would be silently truncated.

 ## Notes